Bank of England keeps policy unchanged as economy brightens

 "UK monetary policy settings for now are on auto-pilot ... so forward guidance is delivering the sort of boring certainty the new governor was after," said David Tinsley, economist at BNP Paribas.

-There was no marked move in the price of sterling or British government bonds following the BoE's announcement that it was keeping interest rates at 0.5 percent and leaving its total asset purchases unchanged at 375 billion pounds.
+There was no marked move in the price of sterling or British government bonds following the BoE's announcement that it was keeping interest rates at 0.5 percent and leaving its total asset purchases unchanged at 375 billion pounds ($597 billion).

 In addition, the bank as usual made no statement alongside its monetary policy announcement, and details of its discussions will not be published until the release of minutes on October 23.